pungkula1337anka/Voice-Stuff/README.md

 lost my vision almost 20 years ago.
 This is me, trying to make my life a little easier with voice assistants. <br>

-simple voice control, and some stuff inbetween.<br>
+simple voice control, and some stuff there between.<br>

 <br>
 it would be fun if any of this could help other visually impared people, but somehow i doubt any of those would ever end up here.